 Over 75% of individuals with cerebral palsy experience spasticity, which explains why abnormal gait patterns like toe walking are so prevalent among this population.

 Toe walking occurs most commonly in individuals with a type of cerebral palsy called spastic diplegia.
-Spastic diplegia is characterized by motor impairments in both legs.
+Spastic diplegia is characterized by motor impairments primarily in both legs.

 If spasticity isn’t properly managed, the muscles will only become tighter, and toe walking will be more challenging to reverse.
 Early intervention will help minimize chronic pain and correct form before the abnormal gait pattern becomes a habit.